apache/echarts-doc/en/option-gl/series/lines3D.md

 ### coords(Array)

 An array of two or more latitude and longitude coordinates.
-More than two coordinates are supported when [polyline](~series-lines3D.polyline) is set to `true`.
+When [polyline](~series-lines3D.polyline) is set to `true`,  support more than two coordinates.

 ### value(Array|number)

-The value of data
+The value of data.

 ### lineStyle(Object)